FirefoxMetzger/panda_sim/README.md

 # Franka Emika Panda Simulator

 This is a Gazebo based docker image that has a model of the Franka Emika Panda robot pre-installed.
+The original .xacro files were taken from the official Framka Emika [ros package repo](https://github.com/frankaemika/franka_ros) and are also published under Apache 2.0.

 ## Installation
 Installation should be fairly straight forward: